Chris joins the board after resigning as Australia’s Consul-General and Senior Trade and Investment Commissioner in San Francisco, USA.

 He has many years’ experience in project development and community consultation in the delivery of economically and socially important infrastructure.

 Prior to him accepting the role of Consul-General in 2015, Mr Oldfield was the Chief Executive Officer of Tasmanian Irrigation Pty Ltd. During that period he also served on the Joint Commonwealth and Tasmanian Economic Council.

-Tony Shadforth was a director of stockbrokers Shadforth Limited, Bellamy’s Organic, Lark Distillery and the Asthma Foundation of Tasmania and is currently a director of Cutri Fruit, Castray Capital and the Victorian-based charity; The Maddie Riewoldt Vision.
+Tony Shadforth was a director of stockbrokers Shadforth Limited, Bellamy’s Organic, Lark Distillery and the Asthma Foundation of Tasmania and is currently a director of Cutri Fruit and Castray Capital.

-Mike brings 30 years experience in the cableway industry within Australia and abroad, having been Project Manager for Skyrail Rainforest Cableway near Cairns and its first General Manager in the 1990's.
+Mike brings 30 years experience in the cableway industry within Australia and abroad, having been General Manager for Skyrail Rainforest Cableway near Cairns during its construction phase and first few years of operation in the 1990's.
 Mike has also been General Manager of Thredbo Alpine Resort, Guthega Ski Resort (now Perisher), as well as Ski Dubai.